apache/fluo/docs/applications.md

 ## Initialize Fluo application

-Below is an overview of what initialization does and some of the key properties in `fluo-app.properties`.
+Below is an overview of what initialization does and some of the key properties it uses.

- * **Initialize ZooKeeper** : Each application has its own area in ZooKeeper.
-If `fluo.connection.zookeepers=localhost/fluo` then `/fluo/<app name>` is created in ZooKeeper.
-This ZooKeeper area is used for application configuration, Oracle state, and worker coordination.
+ * **Initialize ZooKeeper** : Each application has its own area in ZooKeeper that is used for application configuration, Oracle state, and worker coordination.
 All properties, except `fluo.connections.*`, are copied into ZooKeeper.
 For example, if `fluo.worker.num.threads=128` was set, then when a worker process starts it will read this from ZooKeeper.
- * **Copy Observer jars to DFS** : Fluo workers processes run on many nodes and need the jars containing observers.
-There are three ways to make these jars available.
+ * **Copy Observer jars to DFS** : Fluo workers processes need the jars containing observers.
+These are provided in one of the following ways.
    * Set the property `fluo.observer.init.dir` to a local directory containing observer jars.
 The jars in this directory are copied to DFS under `<fluo.dfs.root>/<app name>`.
 When a worker is started, the jars are pulled from DFS and added to its classpath.
    * Set the property `fluo.observer.jars.url` to a directory in DFS containing observer jars.
 No copying is done.
 When a worker is started, the jars are pulled from this location and added to its classpath.
    * Do not set any of the properties above and have the mechanism that starts the worker process add the needed jars to the classpath.
- * **Create Accumulo table** : Each Fluo appliaction has an Accumulo table which is created and configured.
+ * **Create Accumulo table** : Each Fluo application creates and configures an Accumulo table.
 The `fluo.accumulo.*` properties determine which Accumulo instance is used.
 For performance reasons, Fluo runs its own code in Accumulo tablet servers.
 Fluo attempts to copy Fluo jars into DFS and configure Accumulo to use them.
 Fluo first checks the property `fluo.accumulo.jars` and if set, copies the jars listed there.
 If that property is not set, then Fluo looks on the classpath to find jars.
 Jars are copied to a location under `<fluo.dfs.root>/<app name>`.

+Below are the steps to initialize an appliaction from the command line.
+It is also possible to initialize an appliaction using Fluo's Java API.

 1. Create a copy of [fluo-app.properties] for your Fluo application.